You can bath and or clip your puppy as soon as you get them home.

 I believe ramps are cheaper at Petsmart.

-I now blow my guys dry in the tub and finish on the grooming table
+I now blow my guys dry in the tub with the Laube force air dryer and finish on the grooming table

 It makes a HUGE difference when you blow them dry (always towards the head) than if you let them air dry.